 7. Hidden Falls, Sombrio Beach

 Walk down the Sombrio beach to your left from the trailhead and up a river, and you will find a little piece of magic!
-Sombrio beach is about a 2hr drive from Victoria.
-Please respect the beautiful moss, just because someone else has carved their name into it, doesn’t mean you should.
+Sombrio Beach is about a 2 hour drive from Victoria.
+Please respect the beautiful moss; just because someone else has carved their name into it, doesn’t mean you should.

 8. Millstone River Falls, Bowen Park

 This waterfall near Nanaimo is very accessible and is great for families.
 There are some trails to explore, and make sure to check out the rhododendron grove in the spring for a burst of color!

 Another good spot for families.
 You will need to take Errington Road off of Hwy 4 to get to this popular waterfall.
 There are about 3km of maintained trails and when the water is flowing this waterfall is impressive and powerful!